 If you’re looking for fine dining, here are a few of our favorites.
 Each of the following restaurants is within 15 minutes of the Vrooman Mansion:

 - Epiphany Farms Restaurant – Bloomington: Bloomington/Normal’s only farm-to-fork restaurant, located in the historic fire station built in 1902.
 The architecture of the building has been largely maintained: engine stalls are now the main dining room, the horses used to be kept in what is now the kitchen, and the firemen’s quarters were remodeled into banquet rooms.
-Epiphany Farms’ ‘chefarmers’ grow the organic ingredients for the restaurant at their farm 10 miles outside town, and create seasonal dishes unlike any other.
+Epiphany Farms’ ‘chefarmers’ grow the organic ingredients for the restaurants at their farm 10 miles outside town, and create seasonal dishes unlike any other.
 Open Tuesday through Saturday.

 - Rosie’s Pub: Rosie’s – also located in a restored building in downtown Bloomington – used to be just a pub.
-However, along with the addition of more dining space, a fine dining menu was also This diverse menu has more than the usual ‘steak and potatoes’ fare, and always pleases.
+However, along with the addition of more dining space, a fine dining menu was also.
+This diverse menu has more than the usual ‘steak and potatoes’ fare, and always pleases.

 - Baxters American Grille: Located across the street from the airport, Baxter’s Chop House & Wine Bar offers American-classic food.
 The wide variety on their menu includes casual choices such as sandwiches and pizzas to more upscale steaks and seafood.
 They often have live music and are open all week.